 In regional Australia, you’ll have the best of both worlds with plenty to see and do on and off campus.
 See a play.
 Attend an outdoor concert.
 Visit the markets.
 Have a picnic with friends and family on the banks of the river.
 Leave long commutes behind and spend more time doing the activities you enjoy most.

 Relaxed pace of life

-Living and learning in the country will give you time to stop and smell the roses (you may even find the time to plant some yourself) and more room to spread your wings and set those big ideas in motion.
+Living and learning in the country will give you time to stop and smell the roses (you may even find the time to plant some yourself).
+Plus, you’ll have more room to spread your wings and set those big ideas in motion.
 Whether you’re strolling around the grounds on campus or making your way through the centre of CSU’s campus cities, expect to be greeted with a noticeably toned-down version of city life.
 One of the best things about regional centres is that they now have all the things you want from a city minus the things you don’t want – like chaos, long queues and traffic jams.

 Explore natural wonders